 This is why the answer to sin, suffering, and evil can’t simply be love, but must be redemption.
 Our need isn’t for more love; our need is for genuine love.
 First, to receive the genuine love of God in Christ Jesus and then to reciprocate that genuine love back to God and out to our neighbors.
-We need new hearts that hold fast to what is good and abhor what is evil.
+We need new hearts that abhor what is evil and hold fast to what is good.

 There is only one hope for redemption and that is the Gospel, the good news of the finished work of Jesus Christ, but the Gospel is two-fold.
 It isn’t just that Jesus came to save His people (Matthew 1:21) but that Jesus came to destroy sin (1 John 3:4-10).
 It isn’t just that God so loved the world (John 3:16) but that He so hated sin and suffering and death (Revelation 21:4).
 The Gospel isn’t only an act of divine love but also of divine justice (Romans 3:23-26).

 Love won the moment it is finished passed from the lips of our Lord and Savior as He took his last breath on the cross.
 The empty tomb stands in victory over sin and death and the corrupted love that rules the human heart.
+Even now, Jesus is seated at the right hand of God ruling over all and interceding on our behalf (1 Peter 3:22; Romans 8:34).
 The Good News isn’t that love wins; the Good News is that Jesus won!
 And it is this message the world so desperately needs!